nodejs/node/doc/api/debugger.md

 Node.js application.
 It is also possible to supply a custom port with that flag, e.g. `--inspect=9222` will accept DevTools connections on port 9222.

-To break on the first line of the application code, provide the `--debug-brk` flag in addition to `--inspect`.
+To break on the first line of the application code, pass the `--inspect-brk` flag instead of `--inspect`.

 ```txt
 $ node --inspect index.js